Bullfrog Road Bridge

 The Bullfrog Road Bridge is a historic bridge between Emmitsburg, Frederick County and Taneytown, Carroll County in Maryland.
 The bridge crosses the Monocacy River on Bullfrog Road between the two counties.
-This bridge is a rare steel Parker through truss structure and is 183 feet in length and 16 feet-5 inches in width.
+The bridge is a steel Parker through truss structure and is 183 feet in length and 16 feet-5 inches in width.
 It was built in 1908, by the York Bridge Company of York, Pennsylvania.

 The Bullfrog Road Bridge was listed on the National Register of Historic Places in 1978.